astriaorg/docs/docs/overview/architecture/4-composer.md

 :::

 The Composer is an in-house abstraction over the potential actors in Astria's MEV supply chain.
-It currently contains a naive implementations of the role a searcher will fulfill, with the intention of having working examples that economically incentivized third parties can use as a starting point for their own implementations.
+It currently contains a naive implementation of the role a searcher will fulfill, with the intention of having working examples that economically incentivized third parties can use as a starting point for their own implementations.
 As we progress from design to implementation of Astria's